Whether you own a pet sitting business, or simply pet sit part-time, you’ll want to consider insurance to protect you in case anything goes wrong.

 Pet sitting insurance is usually made up of the following components:

-- Liability, including public liability insurance, which covers your business' legal liabilities to third parties, employers liability insurance, in case your employees are injured whilst at work, and professional indemnity insurance, for legal claims against your business for negligence
+- Liability, including public liability insurance, which covers your business's legal liabilities to third parties, employers liability insurance, in case your employees are injured whilst at work, and professional indemnity insurance, for legal claims against your business for negligence

 - Care of animals, including veterinary fees, death of animal, loss by theft or straying, advertising & reward, animals in transit